 The process of upgrading the agent's java version is managed by the DA Agent Upgrade plugin integrated into Deployment Automation.
-To view its steps and usage, navigate to Administration > Automation > Plugins and select DA Agent Upgrade in the plugin list.
+To view the plugin's steps and usage, navigate to Administration > Automation > Plugins and select DA Agent Upgrade from the list.

 Update the Windows service for DA agent JRE

 If the Windows service for the agents was installed manually, you can optionally update the JRE for the service after upgrading the Deployment Automation agent.

 To update the JRE for the agent Windows service:

 Open this file in a text editor: <agent home>/conf/agent/installed.properties

 where <agent home> is the DA agent directory.